Assistant Professor

 Presented Papers

-DeCarlo, J., Dlugolenski, E, & Myers, D (2023).
+DeCarlo, J., Dlugolenski, E, & Myers, D (2023, March).
 A Randomized Controlled Trial Examining Police Officer Reflexive Shooting.
-Academy of Criminal Justice Sciences Annual Meeting, National Harbor, MD
+Paper presented at the Academy of Criminal Justice Sciences Annual Meeting, National Harbor, MD.

-Meyer, K & Dlugolenski, E. (2023).
+Meyer, K & Dlugolenski, E. (2023, March).
 Assessing Learning Outcomes from a Multidimensional Course on Racism and Bias in Criminal Justice Settings.
-Academy of Criminal Justice Sciences Annual Meeting, National Harbor, MD
+Paper presented at the Academy of Criminal Justice Sciences Annual Meeting, National Harbor, MD

-Dlugolenski, E & DeCarlo, J. (2022).
+Dlugolenski, E & DeCarlo, J. (2022, March).
 The Proliferation of Inspectors General of Policing in State and Municipal Governments.
-Academy of Criminal Justice Sciences Annual Meeting, Las Vegas, NV
+Paper presented at the Academy of Criminal Justice Sciences Annual Meeting, Las Vegas, NV

-Johnson, J & Dlugolenski, E. (2022).
+Johnson, J & Dlugolenski, E. (2022, March).
 Punitive Sanction in the Absence of Consent?
 An Applied Policy Analysis of the Police Consent Search Ban in Connecticut.
-Academy of Criminal Justice Sciences Annual Meeting, Las Vegas, NV
+Paper presented at the Academy of Criminal Justice Sciences Annual Meeting, Las Vegas, NV.

-Dlugolenski, E & DeCarlo, J. (2021).
+Dlugolenski, E & DeCarlo, J. (2021, November).
 Re-Policing—Can Formal Social Control, in an Environment of Procedural Justice, Increase Collective Efficacy in Fragile Neighborhoods?
-American Society of Criminology Annual Meeting, Chicago, IL.
+Paper presented at the American Society of Criminology Annual Meeting, Chicago, IL.

-Dlugolenski, E. (2020).
+Dlugolenski, E. (2020, October).
 Police Officer Perceptions of Peer Support.
-International Association of Chiefs of Police (Online conference)
+Paper presented at the International Association of Chiefs of Police (Online conference).

-Dlugolenski, E & DeCarlo, J. (2016) A Study of How Police Can Increase Collective Efficacy.
-American Society of Criminology Annual Meeting, New Orleans, LA.
+Dlugolenski, E & DeCarlo, J. (2016, November) A Study of How Police Can Increase Collective Efficacy.
+Paper presented at the American Society of Criminology Annual Meeting, New Orleans, LA.

-Sedelmaier, C., Allen Kringen, J., & Dlugolenski, E. (2015).
+Sedelmaier, C., Kringen, J.A., & Dlugolenski, E. (2015, November).
 I’ll Be Your Officer Today.
-American Society of Criminology Annual Meeting, Washington, DC.
+Paper presented at the American Society of Criminology Annual Meeting, Washington, DC.

 Presented Posters